ptejada/artillery-engine-socketio-v3/README.md

   - engine: socketio-v3
     flow:
       - emit: ["join", "lobby"]
-      # Also can be written as
+      # It can also can be written as
       - emit:
         - join
         - lobby